Dan Gutman interview

 Dan Gutman: I can't really comment on the industry, because I have had no contact with it for many years.
 But the games themselves have become spectacular!
 When I think back to the primitive games we were writing about back in the early 80s and look at what they're coming out with today, it's just a remarkable transformation.
 But I don't know that much about them.
 I have other fish to fry.

-You can download a copy of Dan's "VCS Graphics" article from the August 1983 issue of Antic magazine HERE.
+You can download a copy of Dan's "VCS Graphics" articles from the May 1983 August 1983 issues of Antic magazine HERE.

 Return to main menu